 - Time to call 911

 How to help: Call 911.
 Don't wait to see if the symptoms go away on their own.
-The sooner your loved one gets medical treatment, the better.
+The sooner they get medical treatment, the better.

 Try to help them lie down.
 Don't give them aspirin.
 Pay close attention to their symptoms until help arrives.